adrianardnerg/notes/README.md

 1. Prioritize tasks: When you're working on a project, it' s important to determine which tasks are most important and which can wait.
 By prioritizing your tasks in this way, you can make sure that you spend your time on the most critical aspects of the project.
 2. Plan ahead: Always plan your day or week ahead of time.
 Jot down the tasks that need to get done and set realistic deadlines for each one.
 Planning ahead will prevent you from getting overwhelmed by the amount of work that needs toget done.
 It will also help to keep you on track and make better use of yourtime.
 3. Stay organized: Keeping your workspace and code organized is crucial for success.
 Using version control systems, like Git, can helpyou to track changes and collaborate with others more efficiently.
 Additionally, organizing your code and projectfiles in a logical and consistent manner will make it easier for you and others to find and maintain yourcode.

+# 2024-03-06
+- "Today's programming wisdom is to embrace the principle of 'Simplicity is complexity resolved.'
+When tackling a complex problem, strive for clarity and maintainability in your code.
+Write clean, readable, and concise functions or modules that can be easily understood and tested.
+Always remember that any fool can write code that a computer can understand, but good programmers write code that humans can understand.
+As you iterate and refactor, let your goal be to reduce complexity without compromising functionality."

+Additionally, "Effective debugging can often save more time than writing code.
+Master the art of using debugging tools, and always approach bugs with patience and a logical mindset.
+Remember, every bug you encounter is an opportunity to deepen your understanding of the system and improve your craft."

+Lastly, "Embrace the power of version control systems like Git.
+They're indispensable for collaboration, backup, and maintaining a clear history of changes in your codebase.
+Regular commits with meaningful messages are a hallmark of professional coding practice."